 Kat was relieved.
 He wasn’t going to leave her.
 Even better, a marriage counsellor will tell him he’s being unreasonable.
 He’ll finally see that she does know what she’s doing.
 Kat agreed to seeing a marriage counsellor.

 Bill was relieved.
-A marriage counsellor will tell her she being unreasonable.
+A marriage counsellor will tell her she was being unreasonable.

 Catch up on all the past Adventures of Kat here…